+authorityKeyldentifier This extension is present and is marked non-critical.
 It contains the identifier defined in the subjectKeyldentifier extension of the issuer CA certificate. subjectKeyldentifier This extension is present and is marked non-critical.
 It contains the SHA-1 hash of the subjectPublicKey keyUsage This extension is present and marked critical.
 Bit positions for keyCertSign and cRLSign are set.
 When the Subordinate CA Private Key is used for signing OCSP responses, the digitalSignature bit is also set. extkeyUsage This extension is present and marked as non-critical.
 Subordinate CA Certificates issuing Server Certificates are technically constrained by including the values id-kp-serverAuth and id-kp-clientAuth at a minimum.
 Subordinate CA Certificates for Certificates issued to individuals are populated with the values Client Authentication and Secure Email. certificatePolicies This extension is present and marked non-critical.
 It includes the at least one policyldentifier, a cPSuri and a userNotice.
 This extension is present and marked critical. basicConstraints The cA value set to true.
 The pathLenConstraint field is not present in Certificates under direct IdenTrust control.
-The pathLenConstraint field is present and has a value of zero (0) for Certificates not under direct control of IdenTrust nameConstraints This extension is not present in Certificates under direct control of IdenTrust.
-For Certificates not under direct control of IdenTrust that issue Server Certificates, this extension is present and marked critical.
-The excludedSubtrees field is present and the iPAddress field includes exclusions for all IPv4 and IPv6 IP addresses authorityInformationAccess This extension is present and marked non-critical.
+The pathLenConstraint field is present and has a value of zero (0) for Certificates not under direct control of IdenTrust nameConstraints This extension is not present authorityInformationAccess This extension is present and marked non-critical.
 It contains the HTTP URL of the CA's OCSP responder (accessMethod= 1.3.6.1.5.5.7.48.1).
 It also contains the HTTP URL of the CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2). cRLDistributionPoints This extension is present and marked non-critical.
 It contains the HTTP URL of the CA's CRL service authorityKeyldentifier This extension is present and is marked non-critical.
-It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA certificate subjectKeyldentifier This extension is present and is marked non-critical.
+It contains the identifier defined in the subjectKeyldentifier extension of the issuer CA certificate GALERISION OF THE ISSUE!
+OA CETTINGATE subjectKeyldentifier This extension is present and is marked non-critical.
 It contains the SHA-1 hash of the subjectPublicKey. keyUsage This extension is present and marked critical.
 Bit position for digitalSignature is set. extkeyUsage This extension is present and marked non-critical.
-It includes the value id-kp-OCSPSigning. subjectAltName This extension is present and marked non-critical.
-It includes the dNSName entry containing the Fully- Qualified Domain Name of the HTTP URL id-pkix-ocsp-nocheck This extension is present and marked non-critical.
+It includes the value id-kp-OCSPSigning. it includes the value to the event eighting. subjectAltName This extension is present and marked non-critical.
+It includes the dNSName entry containing the Fully- Qualified Domain Name of the HTTP URL id alia accumentate id-pkix-ocsp-nocheck This extension is present and marked non-critical.
 The value is NULL. authorityInformationAccess This extension may be present and marked non-critical.
-It contains the HTTP URL of the CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2). cRLDistributionPoints This extension may be present and marked non-critical.
+It contains the HTTP URL of the CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2). · cRLDistributionPoints This extension may be present and marked non-critical.
 It contains the HTTP URL of the CA's CRL service.